Could Christmas Caroling Boost Mental Health?

-Science shows that singing together in a group improves mental health.
+Science shows that singing together improves mental health.

 Participants attended free workshops each week and took part in evaluations with the scientists.
-What scholars found was that the singing improved psychological well-being and recovery.
+The test found that the singing improved psychological well-being and recovery.

 Benefits of Group Singing